bcooperstl/advent-of-code-2021/documentation/day19.md

 There will be a Region class which will contain:
 - A list of Scanners
 - A list of ActualBeacons
+- A method to set Scanner 0 to center of region

 ### Input Parsing ###